 Vaya follows a "No Wrong Door" approach to eligibility, enrollment and access to care.
 This means that members can access services through our Access to Care Line or by contacting a Network Provider - there is no wrong door to access treatment.
 All Network Providers are required to complete eligibility determinations and request enrollment of an eligible individual into a Vaya Health Plan.
-Vaya's Comprehensive Care Centers offer same-day access for triage and/or assessment at offices located in each of our 23 counties.
+Vaya's Comprehensive Care Centers offer same-day access for triage and/or assessment at offices located in each of the counties in our catchment area.